jdiaz4302/lake_ice_prediction/03_eval/src/C_VisualizeXAI.md

 * process-based estimate of ice (`ice`)
 * process-based estimate of surface water temperature (`temp_0_x`)

-Relative ordering and magnitude of the top 5 variables looks the highly agreeable except the `massive lstm` places more emphasis on `ice`, seemingly at the expense of relative humidity and wind speed.
+Relative ordering and magnitude of the top 5 variables looks highly agreeable except the `massive lstm` places more emphasis on `ice`, seemingly at the expense of relative humidity and wind speed.

 <br><br><br><br><br>